wulfdewolf/wulfdewolf.github.io/_pages/about.md

 [Vrije Universiteit Brussel](https://www.vub.be), and I am currently researching AI in biomedical contexts, as part of the 2022 cohort of the [UKRI CDT in Biomedical AI](https://web.inf.ed.ac.uk/cdt/biomedical-ai) at the [University of Edinburgh](https://www.ed.ac.uk/).

 I just started my PhD for which I am investigating spatial codes in the hippocampus and medial entorhinal cortex.
-By analysing neural recordings of mice performing virtual reality navigation tasks I aim to find out how different types of neurons in these brain regions collaborate.
+By analysing neural recordings of mice performing virtual reality navigation tasks we aim to understand out how different types of neurons in these brain regions collaborate.
-Ultimately, my work might facilitate investigations into how navigation deficits arise in neural disorders such as early-stage Alzheimer’s disease and autism spectrum disorder.
+Ultimately, our research might facilitate investigations into how navigation deficits arise in neural disorders such as early-stage Alzheimer’s disease and autism spectrum disorder.

 I am jointly supervised by [Professor Matthias Hennig](https://homepages.inf.ed.ac.uk/mhennig/) and [Professor Matthew Nolan](https://nolanlab.mvm.ed.ac.uk/).